The Pupil Premium is a government grant that targets extra money at pupils from disadvantaged backgrounds.

 How does the school use this money?

-The school uses the Pupil Premium grant to fund staffing to either run targeted interventions (some ongoing, some new) for pupils from vulnerable groups, or to fund staff to improve the quality of teaching & learning which is proven to be the most effective way of raising the achievement of all pupils, especially disadvantaged pupils, or to support disadvantaged pupils’ access to educational experiences such as music lessons or visits.
+The school uses the Pupil Premium grant to fund staffing to either run targetted interventions for pupils from vulnerable groups, or to fund staffing and staff training to improve the quality of teaching & learning which is proven to be the most effective way of raising the achievement of all pupils, expecially disadvantaged pupils, or to support disadvantaged pupils’ access to enriched educational experiences such as music lessons or visits.
 Governors ensure that the needs of socially disadvantaged pupils are adequately addressed.
 Children’s progress is monitored through termly meetings between the school’s senior management and class teachers, and governors receive reports on the results.

 The Governors of the school recognise that not all pupils who are identified as qualifying for PPG will be socially disadvantaged.
 They also recognise that not all pupils who are disadvantaged are registered or qualify for free school meals.
 The Governors reserve the right to allocate the Pupil Premium funding to support any pupil or groups of pupils the school has legitimately identified as being disadvantaged.

-The Inclusion Leader, together with the Headteacher, will maintain an ongoing programme of support for disadvantaged pupils, which will be overseen by the Governors’ Teaching, Learning & Curriculum Committee.
+The Inclusion Leader, together with the Headteacher and SLT, will maintain an ongoing programme of support for disadvantaged pupils, which will be overseen by the Governors’ Teaching, Learning & Curriculum Committee.

 The school’s Governing Body will continue to maintain an oversight of the impact of teaching and learning throughout the school to make sure it meets the needs of all pupils, including those from disadvantaged backgrounds.

 Statement of Intent